Front Range Fed

 Yes!
 While the crockpot is certainly an easy option, making this whole dish on the stovetop is also incredibly easy and will only take you about 20-30 minutes.

-To make this easy pasta on the stovetop, melt butter in a large skillet and add the seasoned chicken.
+To make this easy pasta on the stovetop, cook the pasta separately using the package instructions.
+While the pasta is cooking, melt butter in a large skillet and add the seasoned chicken.
 Cook over medium heat on each side, 3-4 minutes, until the chicken is a golden brown color on the outside and cooked through on the inside.
 Shred the chicken and set aside.
 Add the sauce, cheese, and chicken broth to the same pan used to cook the chicken and whisk until creamy.
 Place the chicken in the sauce and allow it to simmer for about 5 minutes.
 Add the cooked pasta to the dish, stir to combine, garnish, and serve.

 Can I use frozen chicken?